Tigers vs. Cardinals Player Props Betting Odds

-Player prop bet options for Paul Goldschmidt, Javier Baez and others are listed when the St. Louis Cardinals host the Detroit Tigers at Busch Stadium on Saturday at 2:15 PM ET.
+Player props are available for Paul Goldschmidt and Javier Baez, among others, when the St. Louis Cardinals host the Detroit Tigers at Busch Stadium on Sunday at 2:15 PM ET.

 Bet on this matchup or its props with DraftKings!